Gingercapo/Dominos_pizza/README.md

 ### Objective
 - I am hired as a consultant by Dominos Pizza.
-They want my help to collect and summarize appropriate data to be used in a marketing advertisement that makes a comparison between their Debonairs Pizza.
+They want my help to collect and summarize appropriate data to be used in a marketing advertisement that makes a comparison between their Competitors (eg.Debonairs Pizza).

 - I was asked to prepare a memorandum to the Debonairs Pizza CEO describing how I could conduct such a study to support claims focusing on one or more of the company’s strengths (such as amount of toppings, speed of service, customer satisfaction, etc.).

 ## my memorandum